DuendeSoftware/docs.duendesoftware.com/IdentityServer/v7/docs/content/quickstarts/js_clients/js_without_backend.md

 ## Allowing Ajax calls to the Web API with CORS

-One last bit of configuration that is necessary is to configure CORS in the *API* project.
+One last bit of configuration that is necessary is to configure CORS in the *Api* project.
 This will allow Ajax calls to be made from *https://localhost:5003* to *https://localhost:6001*.

 **Configure CORS**

-Add the CORS services to the dependency injection system in *src/Api/Program.cs*:
+Add the CORS service to the dependency injection system in *src/Api/Program.cs*:

 ```cs
 builder.Services.AddCors(options =>